xephora/Threat-Remediation-Scripts/CrowdStrike/IOAExclusions/readme.md

-## IOA Exclusions for Roblox false-positive detections
+## IOA Exclusions for Roblox false-positive detections (Archived 04-01-2022)

 There has been a high volume of false-positive detections for a Roblox engine.
 An exclusion has been created to reduce the noise.